Scarlet Spider: Scarlet Spiders (Red Team)

-The Scarlet Spiders, secretly all clones of Michael Van Patrick, work with the Initiative and wear advanced versions of the Iron Spider armour.
+The Scarlet Spiders, secretly all clones of Michael Van Patrick, named Michael, Van, and Patrick, work with the Initiative and wear advanced versions of the Iron Spider armour.

 Kaine Parker

 Kaine Parker, a clone of the original Spider-Man also created by the Jackal, is the fifth major version of the Scarlet Spider.

 Other versions

 MC2

-In the alternate future MC2, Felicity Hardy, daughter of Felicia Hardy and Flash Thompson, adopts the Scarlet Spider identity to irritate her mother.
-She attempts to convince Spider-Girl to take her on as a sidekick, but the latter refuses.
+In the alternate future MC2, Felicity Hardy, the daughter of Felicia Hardy and purportedly Flash Thompson, adopts the Scarlet Spider identity both to irritate her mother, and because she suspects Peter Parker may be her real father.
+She attempts to convince her possible half-sister Spider-Girl to take her on as a sidekick, but the latter refuses.
 Undeterred, she continues to fight crime until several near-death experiences cause her to give up the identity.
 Although she has no actual powers, she is skilled in martial arts and gymnastics and utilizes an array of spider-themed weaponry.

 Spider-Gwen

 The Spider-Gwen universe's Mary Jane Watson dresses as the Scarlet Spider for Halloween.